bryantm1123/bryantm1123.github.io/_pages/tutorials/vscode-workflow/vscode-workflow.md

 In the next step, we'll align our local branch name with the branch on our Github repository so that we push our changes to the correct branch.

-`git push --set-upstream origin master`
+`git push --set-upstream origin main`

 We only need to do this once (for this branch).
 For any future commits, we can run simply `git push`.